seree-fam/akoben/pages/ReadMe.md

 **Description**

 1. `SubmitPostPage` is a functional React component.
-It uses the `useAuthState` hook to get the current user's authentication state from Firebase, and the `useCommunityData` hook to get the community state value.
+It uses the `heyNow` hook to get the current user's authentication state from Firebase, and the `useCommunityData` hook to get the community state value.
 It also uses the `useSetRecoilState` hook to get the setter function for the `authModalState` Recoil state.

 2. Inside the `PageContent` component, the `SubmitPostPage` component first displays a "Create Post" heading.